Activities & Events

 - Orphan Grain Train: gently used clothing – any season/any size (NO household items, please)

 - Pantry 279: canned goods/pantry items OR financial donations (cash, or checks payable to Pantry 279)

 - Hoosier Hills Food Bank: gently used books, CDs, DVDs, records, games and puzzles for their annual Book Fair fundraiser

 Jesus said, “Let the children come to Me and do not hinder them.”
 (Matthew 19:14)

 Faith’s Ministry for Children and Youth is always focused on Connecting Kids and Christ.
-In addition to providing Christian education on Sunday mornings, we:
+During “normal” times, in addition to providing Christian education on Sunday mornings, we: